Home > Digital technologies > IS Management > Data protection: DPOs face the challenges of AI

 Supervision and control of subcontractors involved in the development or use of AI

-Faced with the challenges posed by AI, the European Union proposed the AI Act, a regulation aimed at establishing harmonized rules for the development, marketing and use of “trustworthy” AI systems.
+In response to the challenges posed by AI, the European Union has proposed the AI Act, a regulation aimed at establishing harmonised rules for the development, marketing and use of 'trusted' AI systems.
 This legislative proposal introduces several key concepts that will have a significant impact on the role of DPOs.

 The AI Act classifies AI systems into four levels of risk: unacceptable, high, limited and minimal.
-DPOs will need to be able to identify the level of risk of the AI systems used by their organization and put in place corresponding requirements.
+DPOs will need to be able to identify the level of risk of AI systems used by their organisation and put in place the corresponding requirements.

 Requirements for high-risk AI systems

-For AI systems considered “high risk,” e.g., facial recognition systems, credit scoring systems, etc., the AI Act imposes strict requirements throughout the lifecycle of the system , as :
+For AI systems considered "high risk", e.g. facial recognition systems, credit rating systems, etc., the AI Act imposes strict requirements throughout the life cycle of the system, such as:

-• Carrying out risk assessments and compliance testing
+• Carrying out risk assessments and compliance tests

-• Implementation of risk management systems and human controls
+• The implementation of risk management systems and human controls

-• The designation of a person responsible for monitoring the conformity of the system
+• Designation of a person responsible for monitoring the system's compliance

 These requirements will involve close collaboration between DPOs, development teams and AI experts.

-The AI Act strengthens the rights of individuals by granting them, in particular, the right to be informed when they interact with an AI system and the right to challenge the decisions made by these systems.
-DPOs must ensure compliance with these rights and put in place appropriate procedures.
+The AI Act strengthens the rights of individuals by granting them, in particular, the right to be informed when they interact with an AI system and the right to challenge decisions made by these systems.
+DPOs will have to ensure that these rights are respected and put in place appropriate procedures.

 The AI Act gives supervisory authorities (such as data protection authorities) new powers to inspect, monitor and sanction non-compliant AI systems.
-DPOs will have to collaborate closely with these authorities, in particular the CNIL, and ensure rigorous documentation of their AI-related activities.
+DPOs will need to work closely with these authorities, including the CNIL, and ensure rigorous documentation of their AI-related activities.

 Future prospects for DPOs

-Faced with the rise of AI and the emergence of regulations such as the AI Act, the role of DPOs is evolving and becoming more strategic than ever.
-They will work closely with technical, legal and operational teams to integrate data protection and regulatory requirements into the design and deployment of AI systems.
+With the rise of AI and the emergence of regulations such as the AI Act, the role of DPOs is changing and becoming more strategic than ever.
+They will be required to work closely with technical, legal and operational teams to integrate data protection and regulatory requirements right from the design and deployment of AI systems.

-DPOs will need to develop in-depth expertise in the field of AI, on technical, legal and ethical aspects.
-They will play a key role in raising awareness and training teams, as well as promoting a culture of data protection and responsible AI within their organization.
+DPOs will need to develop in-depth expertise in the field of AI, covering technical as well as legal and ethical aspects.
+They will play a key role in raising awareness and training teams, as well as promoting a culture of data protection and responsible AI within their organisation.

-In short, DPOs are at the heart of AI's data protection challenges.
-Their ability to anticipate risks, collaborate with different stakeholders and adapt to regulatory developments will be crucial to enable their organization to fully reap the benefits of AI while preserving the fundamental rights and freedoms of individuals.
+In short, DPOs are at the heart of the data protection challenges associated with AI.
+Their ability to anticipate risks, collaborate with different stakeholders and adapt to regulatory changes will be crucial in enabling their organisation to take full advantage of the benefits of AI while safeguarding the fundamental rights and freedoms of individuals.

 Our expert